 - Add the cooled chocolate mixture and slowly mix until incorporated.
 Stop when the chocolate is fully incorporated.
 Do not over mix to avoid deflating the egg mixture.

 - In a separate bowl whisk together the flour, salt, and baking powder.
 Add dry ingredients to the chocolate and egg mixture, stirring just until incorporated.
 Stop when the flour is fully incorporated.
 Do not over mix to avoid tough cookie. mixture.

 - Cover with plastic wrap and refrigerate until firm enough to shape into balls.
 Around 2 hrs or so.

 - Place the sifted confectioners sugar in a shallow bowl.
 First, form the chilled dough into balls, 15 grams or 30 grams each.
 I used kitchen scale for even size, you can just eye-ball it if you do not have kitchen scale.

-- Roll each ball in palm of your hand to make it moist, then coat with confectioners sugar.
+- Roll each ball in palm of your hand to make it moist, use your palm to slughtly faltten into a disk then coat with confectioners sugar.
 Make sure each ball is completely coated, with no chocolate showing through.
-Place the sugar-covered balls on the prepared baking sheet, spacing about 2 inches (5 cm) apart.
+Place the sugar-covered balls on the prepared baking sheet, spacing about 2-3 inches apart.

 - Bake cookie:

 - 15 grams size cookie (approximately 1 tbsp or 1-inch) : bake for about 9 minutes or just until the edges are slightly firm but the center is still soft and the outer shell starts to crack (For moist chewy cookies do not over bake.
 Over baking these cookies will cause them to be dry.)

 - 30 grams size cookie : bake for 11 minutes.
 DO not double the baking time even though you double the size.